 It’s a Wrap

-These are some of the realistic expectation you can have towards any SEO firm you’re planning to trust with your marketing needs.
+These are some of the realistic expectations you can have towards any SEO firm you’re planning to trust with your marketing needs.
 You can test the company to find out if they know their stuff, and if they’re competent enough to deliver on their promise.

 Do you still need help with SEO even after reading this?
-Well, go ahead and call MediaOne today for free consultation on how they can help get your brand in front of potential customers for more business.
+Well, go ahead and call MediaOne today for a free consultation on how they can help get your brand in front of potential customers for more business.